h4ckyou/h4ckyou.github.io/posts/ctf/picoctf/writeup24.md

 }
 ```

-Now let's see the important option it provides
+Now let's see the options it provides
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/48fe1b9c-d71a-4a66-ae99-f3c20e50a314)

 We can allocate object and here's the code handling that